 Panama's Carnival: party, color and tradition day and night

 If you want to experience the Panama Carnival you will like to know how it is celebrated.
 For Panamanians it is a very important celebration, as much or more than Christmas or Easter.
-During those days, the streets of the capital and the main cities where people live with more intensity are absolutely destined to party, revelry and joy.These are four very intense days away from work, the office or shopping, which are replaced by numerous parades, floats, dances, costumes and masks that are found in the main streets of both the capital and the rest of the towns where it is celebrated in style.
+During those days, the streets of the capital and the main cities where people live with more intensity are absolutely destined to party, revelry and joy.These are four very intense days away from work, the office, or shopping, which are replaced by numerous parades, floats, dances, costumes, and masks that are found in the main streets of both the capital and the rest of the towns where it is celebrated in style.

 If you want to experience Panama's Carnival you will like to know how it is celebrated.
-For Panamanians it is a very important celebration, as much or more than Christmas or Easter.
+For Panamanians, it is a very important celebration, as much or more than Christmas or Easter.
 During those days, the streets of the capital and the main cities where people live with more intensity are absolutely destined to party, revelry and joy.

-These are four very intense days away from work, the office or shopping, which are replaced by numerous parades, floats, dances, costumes and masks that are found in the main streets of both the capital and the rest of the towns where it is celebrated in style.
+These are four very intense days away from work, the office, or shopping, which are replaced by numerous parades, floats, dances, costumes, and masks that are found in the main streets of both the capital and the rest of the towns where it is celebrated in style.

 The party does not stop day or night in Panama City as in the rest of the cities.
 The election of the Queen of Carnival gives way to some intense days of fun, where young and old enjoy to the fullest something so expected throughout the year.
-The parades are pure spectacle and the Panamanian and Afro-Cuban rhythms that play in the streets morning, afternoon and night, make you get involved with the party wherever you are.
+The parades are a pure spectacle and the Panamanian and Afro-Cuban rhythms that play in the streets morning, afternoon and night, make you get involved with the party wherever you are.
 The most original costumes, the result of months of work, bring great color to the streets and each one will surprise you more.
 Not joining the party is an impossible mission these days.

 The typical gastronomy is also present during the Panama Carnival.
-Tasting a chicken tamale, some fried food in a fonda or a very fresh chicha to quench your thirst will allow you to recharge your batteries to continue the party.
+Tasting a chicken tamale, some fried food in a fonda, or a very fresh chicha to quench your thirst will allow you to recharge your batteries to continue the party.

 In the capital, some of the best hotels prepare events around the carnival with gastronomy and commemorative dances.
-Some of them are, for example, the Hotel Panama, the Hotel Caesar Park or the Riande Continental.
+Some of them are, for example, the Hotel Panama, the Hotel Caesar Park, or the Riande Continental.

 Although both the capital and other areas of the country are good for experiencing the Panama Carnival, there is one place that stands out par excellence and which we recommend you visit: Las Tablas.
-This city in the province of Los Santos, is one of the favorites to live the Panama Carnival.
+This city in the province of Los Santos is one of the favorites to live in the Panama Carnival.
 The competition for the best costumes and the most spectacular floats between two streets, Calle Arriba and Calle Abajo, is the center of much of the festivities.
 Each one of the streets has its own parades and also its queens who, since childhood, are preparing to make their dream come true: to occupy the throne of one of the streets.